-Eric Dahl is a writer from Seattle who has released four widely praised albums of his original songs.
-He was born in Colville, Washington, in the northeast corner of the state, where his father was a schoolteacher.
-Within a year the family moved to Kent in western Washington which at that time was a truck farming town in the Green River Valley south of Seattle with a large cannery and a rail line.
+Eric Dahl is a writer from Seattle who has released four acclaimed albums of his original songs.
+He was born in Colville, Washington, in the northeast corner of the state.
+Within a year the family moved to Kent in western Washington.
+At that time, was a truck farming town in the Green River Valley south of Seattle with a large cannery and a rail line.

 When he was six, the family moved to south Seattle, but Eric’s songs sometimes build on early memories from Kent, including the Libby’s Cannery and the freight trains.
-Other songs recall situations as a teenager when he worked as a carpenter in local construction, as a fisherman on a purse seiner, as a boat builder, as a cabinetmaker, and in some interesting night jobs in downtown Seattle businesses.
+Other songs recall situations when he worked as a carpenter in local construction, as a fisherman on a purse seiner, as a boat builder, as a cabinetmaker, and some interesting night jobs in downtown Seattle businesses.
 The family also had close contact with relatives in the Wenatchee valley east of the Cascade mountains.
-His maternal grandfather and uncles arranged work for him in the orchards and as a beekeeper.
-The culture in central and eastern Washington was rural—with Paul Harvey on the midday radio news and music from Chet Atkins and Hank Williams rather than Jimi Hendrix and the other rockers Eric heard in Seattle.
-In the Wenatchee Valley, he hiked with his uncles into the high lakes of the Cascades from an early age.
+His grandfather and uncles helped him find work in the orchards and as a beekeeper.
+The culture in central and eastern Washington was rural — with Paul Harvey on the midday radio news and music from Chet Atkins and Hank Williams rather than Jimi Hendrix and the rockers Eric heard in Seattle.
+From the Wenatchee Valley, he hiked with his uncles into the high lakes of the Cascades from an early age.

 In his family household, music was definitely valued.
-His father loved the music of the 40s and seemed to know every song.
+His father loved the music of the 40's.
 He played the saxophone and made sure all the children had piano lessons or learned to play other instruments.
-Eric learned to construct chords on the piano, which turned out to be important when he got his first guitar and started writing songs at the age of fifteen.
+Eric learned to construct chords on the piano, which turned out to be important when he got his first guitar and started writing songs.
 He was already writing poetry and stories, so writing songs seemed like second nature.
 It was also a time in the late sixties when the radio stations were loaded with good material.
-With a small transistor radio he listened to a local late-night country station and the larger Seattle stations and learned that storytelling was central.
+With his transistor radio he listened to a local late-night country station and the larger Seattle stations and learned that storytelling was central.
 He grasped that a song could be any kind of narrative.
 He created a handful of songs of his own but had no intention of playing them for anyone.
-On the radio and in the record stores he also discovered the storytelling of Dylan, Eric Burdon, and Seattle’s own Jimi Hendrix.
+On the radio and in the record stores he also discovered the storytelling of Bob Dylan, Eric Burdon, and Seattle’s own Jimi Hendrix.